donghquinn/generative_platform_front/README.md

 - pages: All the pages should be saved this folder.
   - "index.tsx" file is the main landing-page.
   - "\_app.tsx" file is the rendering page.
 Typically defines CSS files, scripts, web sites' title here.
     - This file will be loaded between pages.
-So you can load styles, images, and other stuffs every rendering moment which is globally adapted.
+So you can load styles, images, and other stuffs every rendering moment which is globally aplied.
 - components: Components codes are saved here.
 The folder name is not mandatory rule.
 - src: Functions are saved here.
 I saved requesting functions and interface files here.